NYPL/discovery-sandbox/README.md

 ## Adding Locations

+When new Sierra locations (especially Sierra locations that are "delivery locations") are added to [NYPL-Core](https://github.com/NYPL/nypl-core), those locations will need to be added to this app.
+The complete set of steps for adding a location [is a documented LSP Workflow](https://github.com/NYPL/lsp_workflows/blob/5242526be2ad483c3945b94c3660f523bfdbc6bb/workflows/add_scsb_location.md#add-entries-to-nypl-core).

-Two local JSONs are critical to adding locations:
+In this repo, two local JSONs are critical to adding locations:

   * `./locations.js`: A JSON mapping major hub names (e.g. "schwarzman", "sibl") to data about them (e.g. "full-name", "address")
   * `./locationCodes.js`: A JSON mapping *all* sierra location codes to their `delivery_location` and relevant hub name (referencing the keys in `./locations.js`) (Note that sierra locations that act only as *delivery locations* must be entered in this hash and cite themselves as `delivery_location`.)